Glasgow Necropolis: History

 Alexander Thomson designed a number of its tombs, and John Bryce and David Hamilton designed other architecture for the grounds.

 The main entrance is approached by a bridge over what was then the Molendinar Burn.
 The bridge, which was designed by David Hamilton was completed in 1836.
 It became known as the "Bridge of Sighs" because it was part of the route of funeral processions (the name is an allusion to the Bridge of Sighs in Venice).
 The ornate gates (by both David and James Hamilton) were erected in 1838, restricting access onto the bridge.

 Three modern memorials lie between the gates and the bridge: a memorial to still-born children; a memorial to the Korean War; and a memorial to Glaswegian recipients of the Victoria Cross.

 Across the bridge the original scheme was to enter the area via a tunnel but this proved unviable.
 The ornate entrance of 1836 remains.

 The cemetery, as most early Victorian cemeteries, is laid out as an informal park, lacking the formal grid layouts of later cemeteries.
 This layout is further enhanced by the complex topography.
 The cemetery's paths meander uphill towards the summit, where many of the larger monuments stand, clustered around the John Knox Monument.

 The Glasgow Necropolis was described by James Stevens Curl as "literally a city of the dead".
 Glasgow native Billy Connolly has said: "Glasgow's a bit like Nashville, Tennessee: it doesn't care much for the living, but it really looks after the dead."

+Volunteers

+The Friends of Glasgow Necropolis is a charity whose aim is to maintain and restore the site.
+It was founded in 2005.
+As of June 2025, it has 140 volunteer members and has raised over £100,000 to support its goals.
+The organisation also runs private tours for visitors to the necropolis.